avatarnewyork/avatarnewyork.github.com/_posts/2013-07-01-puppet-rackspace-cloudbackup.md

 ![Puppet Cloud Backups](/assets/media/puppet_backups.png)

-{% excerpt %}
-[Rackspace Cloud Backups](http://www.rackspace.com/cloud/backup/) is part of Rackspace's public cloud offering
-{% endexcerpt %}

-and allows you to backup your server file systems (rather than a VM image).
+{% excerpt %}[Rackspace Cloud Backups](http://www.rackspace.com/cloud/backup/) is part of Rackspace's public cloud offering {% endexcerpt %} and allows you to backup your server file systems (rather than a VM image).

 You can configure individual backups through Rackspace's control panel.
 In order to utilize it, you need to install their backup agent on your VM.  puppet-cloudbackup is a puppet module that will automatically install the [Rackspace Cloud Backup Agent](http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-install-the-agent).
 See more info here: [Rackspace Cloud Backups](http://www.rackspace.com/cloud/backup/).

 ## Module Installation
+* Grab the latest code from the [puppet-cloudbackup GitHub project](https://github.com/avatarnewyork/puppet-cloudbackup):

+    ```bash
+    clone git@github.com:avatarnewyork/puppet-cloudbackup.git cloudbackup
+    ```

 * Add the 'cloudbackup' folder into your module path
 * Include the class and configure the relevant variables for your Rackspace Cloud Backup account: